rohitgargRG/React_JS/NOTES.md

   )
 )

+// each route can have nesting
 // import { useParams } from 'react-router-dom';
 // returns userid value
 // const {userid} = useParams()

-// more optimised way to load data
+// more optimised way to load data whe API calls are used

 -- use loader in route
 -- use useLoaderData() hook to get this loaded data.